JonPSmith/MultiProgPackTool/README.md

 When you are unit testing its useful to have the full information for unit testing.
 Personally I prefer embedding the code into the `.dll` file when in Debug mode (I explain why in [part 4 of my evolving modular monolith](#) series on testing).

 But if you want NuGet to create a symbol package then you need to a) add `<IncludeSymbols>true</IncludeSymbols>` in all of your projects and b) set the correct setting for the `<AddSymbols>` setting.
-The possible values are: "None", "Debug", "Release" or "Always".
+The possible values for the `<AddSymbols>` setting are: "None", "Debug", "Release" or "Always".

 If you don't provide a value it defaults to "None".

+#### NoAutoPack - Turn off the call to `dotnet pack`

+By default the tool will create a .nuspec file and then call `dotnet pack` to create a NuGet package.
+If you don't want the tool to call `dotnet pack`, then set this to `false`.

+This can be useful if you want to hand-edit the created .nuspec file before you pack it.

 #### `<NuGetCachePath>` - override default cache path settings

-?????? !!!!!!!!!!!!!!!!!!!!!!!
+The U(pdate) command will replace all the `.dll`s/etc. files in the NuGet cache in the computer you are developing on.
+It uses the environment variables to get the default path to the NuGet cache (Windows/Linux/Mac).
+But if your system has a different path, then you should set this value.

 ## 2. The `MultiProjPack` tool options

-- `-h`, `--help`:
-- `--CreateSettings`:
-- `--source=..\MultiProjPackDifferentName.xml`:
--
+### Help: i.e. `-h | --help`

+This is pretty obvious - it outputs a list of the commands and options.

+### Create `MultiProjPack.xml` settings file

+the ``--CreateSettings` command will create a `MultiProjPack.xml` setting file in the current directory.
+This xml file contains the typical settings you should need to set, but you can add other settings as required.

+### Set source for MultiProjPack setting file

+This tells the tool where to find the `MultiProjPack.xml` settings file, e.g. `--source=..\MultiProjPackDifferentName.xml`.
+You only need this if the MultiProjPack settings file has a non-standard name or is in another directory.

+### Override NuGet metadata settings

+The `-m:` command allows you to override any NuGet setting in the `<metadata>` part of the `MultiProjPack.xml` settings file, e.g.

+`-m:version=1.0.0.1-preview001`

+NOTE: Any NuGet settings that contain spaces must be wrapped in "", e.g. `-m:releaseNotes="This release fixes issues #1 and #2"`

+### Override tool settings

+The `-t:` command allows you to override any tools setting in the `<toolSettings>` part of the `MultiProjPack.xml` settings file, e.g.

+`-t:ExcludeProjects=Test,AnotherProject`

+[END]